s1119858711/Flow-Zero-to-Jacob/Homework/chapter1.0/HWDay1.md

 ---

 ### Q3
-In flow, if we are adding data to the blockchain or changing the data state, it is **transaction**.
+In flow, if we are adding data to the blockchain or changing the data state, it is **transaction**

 And if we only want to searching some data, it called **script** 👣